new92/InstaTools/Mutuals/README.md

 # Mutuals 🧙
-Find the mutual followers and/or followees(followings) between two accounts. **Works for both public and private accounts**.
+Mutuals is a powerful Python script designed to discover and display mutual followers and followings between two Instagram accounts.
+Whether you're looking to strengthen connections or gain insights into shared networks, Mutuals simplifies the process, allowing users to identify and connect with those who share mutual interests and connections on Instagram. **Works for both public and private accounts**.

 > If you like this repository feel free to star and/or fork it.
 It really helps me to continue creating repos like these.